Jangleur1991/CompetitiveProgramming/LeetCodeChallengesJava/README.md

    what a boundary is! <br/> <br/>
    Questions: No ideas?
 Well write down the most obvious question!</p>
    - How to perform a partition?
 We pick a pivot e. g. last element of the array.
    - What does partitioning mean/do/create?
-Separate an array in "two arrays" with an element in the middle [e1, e2,...] boundary [e5, ...].
+   - Separates an array in two parts.
+   - How to perform a such a separation?
+We need to pick/find a boundary.
-     => A partition creates a boundary!
+   A partition creates a boundary!
 A boundary where all elements to the left of the boundary are smaller than the pivot element and all elements to the right are larger.
   The boundary is an index in the array that we need to find.
    - We need to find a boundary.
 So we need a <em>variable boundary</em>.
    - How to find a boundary?
 No idea.
    - What is a boundary?
-A boundary is an index in the array!
-So we need to find an index in the array!
+A boundary is an element in the array.
+   - Here we may now be confused or at a loss.
+So we ask a new question:
+   - Suppose we already have a partition.
+How can we check this?
+What steps do we need to perform?
+   - We have to check whether the constraints are fulfilled!
+   - What are the constraints? e1, e2, ... < boundary < ..., e6
+   - What steps/operations do we have to perform to check this?
+   - We have compare each element with the boundary!
+   - What are the operations here?
+Comparison each element with boundary.
+   - How can we perform comparison of each element with the boundary?
+   - Iterate through the array and compare each element with the boundary!
-   - What is the minimum required to find the boundary?
+   - So what is the minimum required to find the boundary?
 What are key steps?
    We need to compare each element with the pivot.
 And for this we have to iterate through the array!
 So two key steps are:
      - <em>comparison of elements</em>
      - <em>iteration through array</em>